Temporary restoration

 Temporary restoration is a temporary filling of a prepared tooth until permanent restoration is carried out.
 It is used to cover the prepared part of the tooth, in order to maintain the occlusal space and the contact points, and insulation of the pulpal tissues and maintenance of the periodontal relationship.
-Sometimes permanent restoration is not done after tooth preparation; this may be to prepare for indirect restoration such as inlays and onlays.
+Permanent restoration isn't always done after tooth preparation; it can be done simply to prepare for indirect restoration such as inlays and onlays.

-Temporary fillings are also used for 'stabilization' techniques where many restorations are needed, and the problem may become worse before it can be fully treated – so temporary fillings are placed in order to stop progression.
+Temporary fillings are also used for stabilization techniques where many restorations are needed, and the problem may become worse before it can be fully treated.
+In these cases, temporary fillings are placed in order to stop progression.